All Episodes

 Two people in the audience were not booing a gay soldier.

-Fundraising and this and that and the other thing, then perpetuates the lie.
+He milks them for all that they're worth, fundraising and this and that and the other thing, then perpetuates the lie.

-And yet, here he is, soaking up Reverend Wright's hatred for 20 years, marching with the new Black Panther Party in 2007.
+And yet, here he is soaking up Reverend Wright's hatred for 20 years, marching with the new Black Panther Party in 2007.

-Of course it's all newsworthy because Obama right now is land slightable.
+Of course, it's all newsworthy because Obama right now is land slightable.

-Obama right now is in deep doo-doo.
+Obama right now is in deep doo-doo in terms of his reelection chances.

 Internal White House polling is disastrous.